Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 After you have a Facebook Shop, you can boost your store visibility by adding Marketplace as a sales channel.
 According to Facebook data, more than one in three US Facebook users buy and sell on Marketplace each month.
 Facebook Marketplace used to be a peer-to-peer shopping marketplace but has expanded to include merchant selling.

-Note: Marketplace no longer supports the ability to create real estate or rental listings and vehicle listings using a Facebook Business Page as of Jan.
-30, 2023.
+Note: Marketplace no longer supports the ability to create real estate or rental listings and vehicle listings using a Facebook Business Page as of January 30, 2023.
 However, free person-to-person listings for vehicle, real estate, and rental listings will still be available.

-Step 1: Enable Checkout on Facebook for Your Shop
+Step 1: Enable Checkout On Facebook

-Before you begin, set up a checkout on Facebook for your shop.
+Before you begin, set up a checkout On Facebook for your shop.
 If you have a Shopify store, set up a checkout on Facebook on Shopify first so that customers can complete purchases directly from the Marketplace.

 Note: Store inventory and order management will still be managed through Shopify but payouts will be processed and sent from Facebook.